Master of Science in Education

 The purpose of this Special Education program is to provide certified teachers with greater understanding of the needs of students with disabilities and handicapping conditions, and to master techniques to provide the most effective education program for them.
 This program will lead to the professional license for teachers already certified Adolescence Education as well as initial licenses in Special Education.

-Through this partnership, teaching assistants working in Springbrook’s new school for children with autism have the opportunity to earn a master’s degree at SUNY Oneonta, tuition-free.
-Many of the classes are taught on site by faculty from the college’s nationally accredited Division of Education, and Springbrook will reimburse students for their tuition upon successful completion of coursework each semester.
-For more information about the partnership program between SUNY Oneonta and Springbrook, please contact the Office of Graduate Studies at 607-436-2523.
-Springbrook Website
+Through this partnership, teaching assistants working in Springbrook’s new school for children with autism have the opportunity to earn a master’s degree in Special Education at SUNY Oneonta, tuition-free.
+Many of the classes are taught on-site by faculty from the college’s nationally accredited Division of Education and Springbrook will pay for employee tuition each semester.
+For more information about the partnership program between SUNY Oneonta and Springbrook, please contact the Office of Graduate Studies at 607-436-2523 or visit the Springbrook Website

 - A minimum of 36 s.h. of planned and approved course work as follows:

 SPED 511 Instructional Design for All Content Areas

 SPED 512 Applied Behavioral Analysis

 SPED 513 Teaching Learners with Severe and Multiple Special Needs

 SPED 514 Teaching Math and Written Language to Learners with Special Needs

 SPED 515 Assessment for Teaching Learners with Special Needs